Installing Red locally

 3. From a terminal (works from DOS too), type:

-$ red -c hello.red $ ./hello or from DOS: > red -c hello.red > hello4.
-You should see the Hello World! output.
+$ redc -c hello.red $ ./hello or from DOS: > redc -c hello.red > hello4.
+After about a minute (first compilation generates libRedRT), you should see the Hello World! output.

 5. Want to cross-compile to another supported platform?